facebook/react/docs/contributing/design-principles.md

 ### Stability

-We value API stability because at Facebook we have more than 20 thousand components using React.
-This means that we are reluctant to change public APIs or behavior because teams depend on it both externally and internally.
+We value API stability.
+At Facebook, we have more than 20 thousand components using React.
+Many other companies, including [Twitter](https://twitter.com/) and [Airbnb](https://www.airbnb.com/), are also heavy users of React.
+This is why we are usually reluctant to change public APIs or behavior.

 However we think stability in the sense of "nothing changes" is overrated.
 It quickly turns into stagnation.
 Instead, we prefer the stability in the sense of "It is heavily used in production, and when something changes, there is a clear (and preferably automated) migration path."

 When we deprecate a pattern, we study its internal usage at Facebook and add deprecation warnings.
 They let us assess the impact of the change.
 Sometimes we back out if we see that it is too early, and we need to think more strategically about getting the codebases to the point where they are ready for this change.

+If we are confident that the change is not too disruptive and the migration strategy is viable for all use cases, we release the deprecation warning to the open source community.
+We are closely in touch with many users of React outside of Facebook, and we monitor popular open source projects and guide them in fixing those deprecations.

+Given the sheer size of the Facebook React codebase, successful internal migration is often a good indicator that other companies won't have problems either.
+Nevertheless sometimes people point out additional use cases we haven't thought of, and we add escape hatches for them or rethink our approach.

 We don't deprecate anything without a good reason.
 We recognize that sometimes deprecations warnings cause frustration but we add them because deprecations clean up the road for the improvements and new features that we and many people in the community consider valuable.